Official (ISC)² CBK Training Seminars for the CISSP

 - Align overall organizational operational goals with security functions and implementations.

 - Understand how to protect assets of the organization as they go through their lifecycle.

 - Understand the concepts, principles, structures, and standards used to design, implement, monitor, and secure operating systems, equipment, networks, applications, and those controls used to enforce various levels of confidentiality, integrity, and availability.

-- Implement system security through the application of security design principals and the application of appropriate security control mitigations for vulnerabilities present in common information system types and architectures.
+- Implement system security through the application of security design principles and the application of appropriate security control mitigations for vulnerabilities present in common information system types and architectures.

 - Understand the importance of cryptography and the security services it can provide in today’s digital and information age.

-- Understand the impact of physical security elements on information system security and apply secure design principals to evaluate or recommend appropriate physical security protections.
+- Understand the impact of physical security elements on information system security and apply secure design principles to evaluate or recommend appropriate physical security protections.